FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 - **Origin Ball (Hisui)** - The Legendary Ball, catcher of Origin Forme Dialga or Palkia, this ancient ball appears to only be designed to capture and tame the rogue Legendaries when their quarrels begin to bring about the end of all time and reality.

 # Items & Held Items
+It should be noted that none of these aside from healing items (excluding revival items as well) have any affect on non-Pokemon creatures, and only at half-effect.
+Anything that heals below 1 has no effect.

-Have a giant list of Items from the games with listings:
+Have a giant list of Items from the games with listings, along with P$ pricings and Fantasy Pricings:
 ## Trainer Items
 ### Escape Items
 - Poke Doll - The oldest escape tool; roll an Advantage Test to distract a group of Pokemon from combat and allow the party to escape an Encounter.
 Tests at Disadvantage against Trainers' Pokemon and Powerful Pokemon